moorepants/eme185/content/pages/syllabus.rst

    "[EME185]" to their subject line.
 Class
    You will get to meet with the instructors during the studio time.
 You must prepare an `AIO`_ for the meeting.
-You will get at least 15 minutes of time from your TA and 15 minutes every other week with the primary instructor.
+You will get a chance to meet with your instructors every week.
 Office Hours
-   The primary instructor will hold office hours in which you can schedule up to a 30 minute block for your team to meet.
+   The primary instructor will hold office hours in which you can schedule 30 minute blocks for your team to meet.
 Appointments
    You may schedule an appointment with any of the instructors if all of the above doesn't work for some reason.
 Use this as a last resort.